kpanirudh4-pixel/ecommerce-sales-dashboard/README.md

 - `README.md` — Project documentation

 ## How to Run
-1.Download the dataset from Kaggle:[Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)
+1. Download the dataset from Kaggle:[Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)

 2. Set up MySQL database and run the table creation scripts

 3. Run `rfm.py` to generate customer segments

 4. Open Power BI Desktop and connect to your MySQL database to recreate the dashboard